DeMarcus Ware: College career

 Ware accepted a scholarship from Troy University, where he was a two-time All-Sun Belt Conference selection for the Troy Trojans football team.

-Ware became a starter at defensive end as a sophomore, and was a part of a defensive line that included future NFL player Osi Umenyiora.
+Ware became a starter at defensive end as a sophomore, and was a part of a defensive line that included future NFL player and former high school teammate Osi Umenyiora.
 He posted 72 tackles (fifth on the team) and 19.5 tackles for loss.
 The next year, he registered 62 tackles, 16 tackles for a loss, six sacks, 32 quarterback hurries (led the team), five forced fumbles and two fumble recoveries.

 As a senior, Ware was a dominant player, receiving the Sun Belt Defensive Player of the Year, and was a finalist for the Hendricks Award, which is given annually to the top defensive end in college football.
 In 2004, he helped lead his team to the school's first-ever bowl appearance, the Silicon Valley Football Classic.
 He posted 53 tackles, 10.5 sacks (led the Sun Belt Conference), 19 tackles for loss and four forced fumbles.

 Ware finished his college career with 27.5 sacks, 201 tackles, 74 quarterback hurries, ten forced fumbles, four fumble recoveries, and one interception.
 His 27.5 sacks rank second in school history for sacks in a career, and his 55.5 tackles for losses rank first in school history.

 Ware was named to the Sun Belt Conference All-Decade Team.
 In 2012, he was inducted into the Troy University Sports Hall of Fame.
 In 2014, he was inducted into the Senior Bowl Hall of Fame.

 Professional career

-2005 NFL Draft
+2005 NFL draft

 A defensive end at Troy, Ware was considered a "tweener DE/OLB prospect" by most scouts.
-He was supposed to be a perfect fit as rush linebacker in 3-4 defense prior the 2005 NFL Draft and was projected to go early in the second round by Sports Illustrated.
-Prospect Marcus Spears was considered by head coach Bill Parcells to be the key to the team's eventual move to a 3-4 defense and wanted to take him with the first selection (11th overall pick).
+He was supposed to be a perfect fit as a rush linebacker in a 3–4 defense prior to the 2005 NFL draft and was projected to go early in the second round by Sports Illustrated.
+Prospect Marcus Spears was considered by head coach Bill Parcells to be the key to the team's eventual move to a 3–4 defense and wanted to take him with the first selection (11th overall pick).
 Owner/general manager Jerry Jones overruled Parcells and selected Ware instead with the 11th overall pick in the first round.
-The Cowboys thought would not be available later in the draft.
+The Cowboys thought he would not be available later in the draft.
 Spears was selected by the Cowboys with the 20th overall pick.

 Ware also was credited with a 430-pound bench press, a 570-pound squat, and a 360-pound power clean.